 Students wishing to qualify for the master's degree must maintain a cumulative grade-point average of 3.00 (B) or higher on all course work taken toward the master's degree including deficiency courses.
 Grades below C are regarded as unsatisfactory and are not accepted for graduate credit.
 Grades of all courses included on the graduate program will be included in computing the grade-point average.

-The following system of grades and grade-point values is used in the
+The following system of grades and grade-point values is used in the Graduate Division:

-Graduate Division:
+TATOTOTT.

-A-superior 4 grade points per credit
+A 4 grade points per credit

-B-good 3 9.7 -
+B 3

-C-satisfactory 2
+C-acceptable 2

 D-unsatisfactory 1

-F-failure 0
+F-Failure 0

 TRANSFER OF GRADUATE CREDIT